 According to the NCPSC (National Consumer Public Safety Commission) more than 270 million people visit theme parks annually.
 Unfortunately, these attractions are not always designed safely or maintained properly.
 Furthermore, employees may not be adequately trained or attentive enough to keep patrons and their families safe from harm.
+If you or a loved one are injured in a theme park, we are here to help.

 Visiting a theme park is an exciting event.
 The thrills of the rides, spending time with family and friends and the pursuit of adventures to make memories for years to come are all components of why we love to go to recreational vacation destinations.